2021 Call for graduate student symposium

 The Graduate Student Symposium (GSS) provides a forum in which students have a unique opportunity to meet and discuss their work with each other and a panel of experienced researchers and practitioners.
 The forum offers an informal and interactive setting for acquiring feedback on current research and creative explorations and to receive guidance on challenges and future directions.
 Applications may address any of the topics, approaches and disciplines related to creativity and cognition.
 The main conference theme this year is “Creativity, Craft & Design.”
 Please refer to the main Call for Papers for more information on the conference.

-For the GSS, we welcome applications from graduate students enrolled in a research-oriented doctoral program or other terminal degree program (e.g. MFA) in any of the disciplines and approaches related to creativity and cognition.
+For the virtual GSS at C&C 2021, we welcome applications from graduate students enrolled in a research-oriented doctoral program or other terminal degree program (e.g. MFA) in any of the disciplines and approaches related to creativity and cognition.
 Applicants should have an established direction of research relevant to the conference.
 In addition, their research should be focused and advanced enough that they will benefit from guidance and feedback provided by peers and senior colleagues at the GSS.

-Applicants for the GSS should submit a) a paper (mandatory), b) a poster (mandatory), c) a brief biographical sketch (mandatory), and d) a video (optional), see details below.
+Applicants for the GSS should submit a) a paper (mandatory) and b) a brief biographical sketch (mandatory).
+Upon acceptance at the GSS, participants will be asked to upload a brief video of their presentation (mandatory), see details below.

 The paper must be entirely authored by the doctoral student.
 The paper should introduce the relevant research including its aim, scope, and expected contribution as well as the design and/or arts context.
 Additionally, the paper should briefly summarize completed work at the time of submission and ongoing work, and lay out a planned trajectory of work toward thesis completion.
 The paper can highlight a particular aspect of the student’s doctoral work if this would be specifically appropriate to the Creativity & Cognition 2021 conference and the conference theme.